 Object detection in computer vision refers to the ability of machines to pinpoint the location of an object in an image or video.
 A lot of companies have been using object detection techniques in their system.
 They use it for face detection, web images, and security purposes.

 Object detection uses an object’s feature for classifying its class.
-For example, when looking for circles in an image, the machine will detect any object that is round.
-Basically, in order to recognize any instances of an object in a class, this algorithm uses learning techniques and extracted features of an image.
+For example, when looking for circles in an image, the machine will detect any round object.
+To recognize any instances of an object in a class, this algorithm uses learning techniques and extracted features of an image.

 Hire software developers from Full Scale